-Mr. Speaker, I rise today to speak to an issue experienced in Kinngait, as we had water supply problems in the previous week.
+Mr. Speaker, I rise today to speak to an issue experienced in Kinngait, as we had water supply problems during the previous week.

-Mr. Speaker, the water reservoir in Kinngait, actually the place where they draw the potable water from had problems with the power lines as the heat trace would not work and they were unable to draw any water, so this became an emergency matter causing a local crisis.

-Also, Mr. Speaker, the community had to make decisions with the hamlet services being in the forefront in the community affecting many residents.
-Nonetheless, I wish to thank them all and the mayor in particular, Jimmy Manning, and all the hamlet staff for responding very well to the emergency.
+Mr. Speaker, the water reservoir in Kinngait, actually the place where they draw the potable water from, had problems with the power lines as the heat trace would not work and they were unable to draw any water.
+This became an emergency matter causing a local crisis.
+Also, Mr. Speaker, the community had to make decisions with hamlet services being in the forefront in the community affecting many residents.
+Nonetheless, I wish to thank them all, as well as the mayor in particular, Jimmy Manning, and all the hamlet staff for responding very well to the emergency.

-Mr. Speaker, however, we also had Nunavut government officials arrive into the community from the Department of Community and Government Services, along with Qulliq Corporation repair workers.
-They quickly did an assessment and identified what repairs were needed, and this process worked out rather well, and to date, we were informed that the community is no longer under a state of emergency, as it has been lifted.
+However, Mr. Speaker, we also had Nunavut government officials arrive into the community from the Department of Community and Government Services, as well as Qulliq Corporation's employees to do the repairs.
+They quickly did an assessment and identified what repairs were needed, and this process worked out rather well, and as of now, the community is no longer under a state of emergency as it has been lifted.

-With that, I again thank the fact that the community residents were able to order and received water bottles and every community building was provided with these water bottles, as part of the water services.
+With that, again, I am thankful that community residents were able to order and receive water bottles and every community building was provided with these water bottles as a part of the water services.

-Mr. Speaker, the community of Kinngait was very patient and for the quick response to their needs, I wish to express my thanks as they are part of my constituency, however, it would be good to know if this will remain running, but water conservation is probably a good idea now, and to ensure a good water supply in our future, although the emergency is lifted, I want to thank everybody who was involved in this emergency who ensured that it was resolved.
+Mr. Speaker, the community of Kinngait was very patient, and for the quick response to their needs, I wish to express my gratitude as they are one of my constituent communities.
+However, it would be good to know if this will continue.
+Water conservation is probably a good idea now to ensure a good water supply in our future, though the emergency is lifted.
+I want to thank everybody who was involved in this emergency who ensured that it was resolved.
 Thank you, Mr. Speaker.